By Tommy Hough

 Union artillery began firing before the southern infantry had advanced beyond the treeline, and long-range guns also targeted Confederate troops massing in the rear of Seminary Ridge.
 The Confederates advanced in a skirmish line at a medium pace, and held discipline while under what became withering artillery fire from the Federal left and right.
 The Union center remained silent, even though the advancing southerners could clearly see cannon pointing straight at them.

-About halfway across the field, the Confederates leaped into double-time, at which point Federal artillery in the center at fired, mowing down half of the advancing troops within a matter of minutes.
+About halfway across the field, the Confederates leaped into double-time, at which point Federal artillery in the center opened fire, mowing down half of the advancing troops within a matter of minutes.
 Federal infantry opened up on the advancing survivors as they closed in on Union lines, cutting down soldiers one and two at a time, though a few Confederate troops managed to reach a locale called the Angle near the bullet-riddled Brian Farmhouse, before being surrounded and gunned down.

 One New York battery grimly summed up the point-blank use of artillery at this stage of the Confederate charge as "double canister shot at 10 yards."
 It was a terrible, mass slaughter.